Cycling to Raise Money: Training & Fundraising Tips

 Your fundraising ride is a perfect team-building opportunity for your workplace.
 Many companies are actively looking for ways to support employee wellness and give back to the community.
 Frame your participation as a ready-made corporate wellness event.
 Talk to your HR department or manager about forming a company team, covering registration fees, or becoming an official sponsor.
 This is a powerful way for a business to show its community commitment, and it can lead to significant fundraising through corporate matching gifts and team participation.
 You get to share your passion with your colleagues while making a huge difference.

-Run a Squares Pool for the Big Game
+Run a Squares Pool for a Big Game

 Tap into the excitement of a major sporting event like the Super Bowl or March Madness with a fundraising squares pool.
 It’s an easy and fun way to get people involved, especially friends who aren’t cyclists.
 Participants claim a square on a 10×10 grid for a set donation amount.
 At the end of each quarter or half, the person whose square corresponds with the last digit of each team’s score wins a portion of the pot.
 The rest goes directly to your fundraising goal.
 This simple game brings people together for a shared experience, all while supporting the important reasons why we bike.